se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 ## Object Oriented Programming design patterns

-The following are a collection of design patterns for OOP.
+The following is a collection of design patterns for OOP.

 ### Code reuse